 9. Have an emergency plan.

-10. Use a tracking device to prevent autism wandering.
+10. Use an autism safety product to prevent autism wandering.

-This is controversial, I’ll admit, due to the dangers of EMF, which is why we use shields on some of our devices.
 Some kids wander more than others, some wander much less when they get older (like my daughter).
 You can either get a special device for them to wear to download an app to their phone.
-I’ve listed some brands and options below.
-Keep in mind whether or not your child will even wear a bracelet.
+Some very good products include Jiobit or AngelSense.